Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions

+The primary research question when employing a mediation model is estimating and interpreting the direct and indirect effects.
+For example, in the simple mediation model, the estimation of these effects is through two linear regression models, one for each dependent variable, as shown below

+where $\beta_{M0}$ and $\beta_{Y0}$ are regression constants, $\epsilon_{M}$ and $\epsilon_{Y}$ are errors of $M$ and $Y$, respectively.
+In addition, $a$, $b$, and $c$ are regression coefficients, among which $c$ quantifies the direct effect of $X$ on $Y$, while the product of the other two coefficients, $a\times b$, quantifies the indirect effect of $X$ on $Y$.
+According to \citet{Baron1986indirect}, the most common situation in social science research is partial mediation, where the mediator only explains part of the relationship between the predictor and the outcome.
+Therefore, the total effect of $X$ on $Y$ is the sum of direct and indirect effects $c+a\times b$ \citep{MacKinnon2000Mediator}.

-One challenge that lies in mediation analyses is obtaining standard errors of mediated effects, based on which we can conduct a hypothesis test for statistically significant partial mediation and construct a $95\%$ confidence interval (CI) for the indirect effect.
-Generally, earlier studies have recommended employing the (multivariate) Delta method, for example, \citet{Sobel1982indirect, Sobel1986indirect, MacKinnon2002Mediator} to approximate the standard error of the product of $a$ and $b$, or utilizing bootstrap techniques to calculate more accurate estimates \citep{Hayes2009Mediate, Shrout2002Mediate}.
-Moreover, \citet{Cheung2008Mediate} has shown that bias-corrected bootstrap CIs performs best in tests for mediated effects compared to other methods.
-In the current study, we do not intend to develop a novel approach to obtaining standard errors of mediated effects or compare different approaches for constructing $95\%$ CIs.
-Instead, we utilize the Delta method to obtain standard errors of mediated effects as more accurate standard errors are out of this study's research interests.
-More importantly, this type of standard errors can be automatically obtained from multiple software of the structural equation modeling (SEM) framework such as \textit{Mplus} 8 and \textit{OpenMx}.
+One challenge in the mediation analyses is how to obtain standard errors of mediated effects, based on which we can conduct a hypothesis test for statistically significant partial mediation and construct a $95\%$ confidence interval (CI) for the indirect effect.
+Generally, earlier studies have recommended employing the Delta method, for example, \citet{Sobel1982indirect, Sobel1986indirect, MacKinnon2002Mediator} to approximate the standard error of the product of $a$ and $b$, or utilizing bootstrap techniques to calculate more accurate estimates \citep{Hayes2009Mediate, Shrout2002Mediate}.
+Moreover, \citet{Cheung2008Mediate} has shown that the bias-corrected bootstrap CI performs best in the tests for the mediated effects compared to other methods.
+In the present study, we do not intend to develop a novel approach to obtaining standard errors of mediated effects or compare different approaches for constructing $95\%$ CIs.
+Instead, we utilize the Delta method to obtain standard errors of mediated effects as more accurate standard errors are out of the primary research interests of the current study.
+Note that the standard errors calculated using the Delta method can be automatically obtained from multiple software of the structural equation modeling (SEM) framework such as \textit{Mplus} 8 \citep{Muthen2017Mplus} and \textit{OpenMx} \citep{User2020OpenMx}.